1

 4

-A 1906 map of oil wells in Los Angeles highlights the region's rapid transformation due to the burgeoning oil industry.
+1906 map of oil wells in Los Angeles highlights the region's rapid transformation due to the burgeoning oil industry.
 This detailed map showcases the numerous oil fields and drilling sites that played a pivotal role in the city’s economic development.
 As one of the first major oil-producing areas in the U.S., it attracted workers, investors, and entrepreneurs, fueling the city's growth and modernization.
-This historical document offers a fascinating glimpse into the origins of Los Angeles as a key player in the American oil boom.

 5